isabella232/office-developer-client-docs.de-DE/docs/excel/developing-dlls.md

 }
 ```

-<span data-ttu-id="3d82d-p113">Das **__declspec(dllexport)**-Schl�sselwort am �u�ersten linken Rand der Deklaration hinzugefügt werden.
+<span data-ttu-id="3d82d-p113">Das **__declspec(dllexport)**-Schlüsselwort am �u�ersten linken Rand der Deklaration hinzugefügt werden.
 Die Vorteile dieses Ansatzes sind, dass die Funktion nicht unbedingt in einer DEF-Datei aufgelistet sein muss, und dass der Exportstatus mit der Definition richtig ist.</span><span class="sxs-lookup"><span data-stu-id="3d82d-p113">The **__declspec(dllexport)** keyword must be added at the extreme left of the declaration.
 The advantages of this approach are that the function does not need to be listed in a DEF file, and that the export status is right with the definition.</span></span>

 <span data-ttu-id="3d82d-166">Wenn Sie verhindern möchten, dass eine C++-Funktion mit der C++-Namenserg�nzung verfügbar gemacht wird, müssen Sie die Funktion wie folgt deklarieren.</span><span class="sxs-lookup"><span data-stu-id="3d82d-166">If you want to avoid a C++ function being made available with the C++ name decoration, you must declare the function as follows.</span></span>